International Day of Jazz 2025

 For 2025, the musical composition is provided by educator and composer Mark Simeon Ferguson of Adelaide, Australia.
 Mark has written an open letter explaining the composition HERE.

 This year each full video performance will be shared individually via YouTube in a Jazz Day Relay playlist.
-A montage video of selected performances will be produced by the team in London, Canada.
+You can view the full play list on May 1 at 10 am local time.

 Each year for the annual celebration of the International Day of Jazz on 30thof April, the participating cities of the UNESCO Creative Cities Network invite musical groups from the UCCN Member Cities to contribute one original performance of a shared musical composition.